Merci93/AirBnB-Listings-Poland/README.md

 # AirBnB_Listings_in_Poland
 ## An analysis of AirBnB price listing in Poland's major cities during the summer period.
-The data used for this analysis was scraped out of AirBnB webpage, specifically for the major cities in Poland which included but might not be limited to:
+The data used for this analysis was scraped out of AirBnB webpage, specifically for the 20 cities in Poland which included but might not be limited to:
 1. Warsaw
 2. Wrocław